LeaPapadopoulos/meet/README.md

 `I should be able to` view a chart with the number of upcoming events in each city<br>
 `So that` I can easily identify the most active cities and plan my schedule accordingly.**

 - Scenario 1: Show a chart with the number of upcoming events in each city

   - `Given` I am on the homepage of the app
   - `When` I select the "Upcoming Events" option from the menu
   - `Then` the app should display a chart with the number of upcoming events in each city

+Serverless:

+No backend maintenance, easy to scale, always available, no cost for idle time.